-- Students should check the course OWL site every 24-48 hours - Students should use the OWL "messages" tool to email the instructor(s) and teaching assistant(s) - Students must email questions in advance and setup an appointment during office hours and a zoom link will be provided. - Emails will be monitored daily; students will receive a response in 24 48 hours - Students with accommodations are responsible for contacting the instructor two weeks prior to an assessment to confirm and allow for arrangements to be made.
+- Students should check the course OWL site every 24-48 hours - Students should use the OWL "messages" tool to email the instructor(s) and teaching assistant(s) - Students must setup an appointment during office hours. - Emails will be monitored daily; students will receive a response in 24 48 hours - Students with accommodations are responsible for contacting the instructor two weeks prior to an assessment to confirm and allow for arrangements to be made.